 - a) The Employer shall provide enough scheduling flexibility for Employees to take their accrued vacation during the calendar year in which they are entitled. - b) The Employer may consider any special or unforeseen circumstances that may result in a need by the Employee to reschedule the vacation, and permission to do so will not be unreasonably withheld.
-In establishing a vacation schedule, the Employer may take into consideration the needs of the Employer to maintain necessary staffing in order to carry on operations. - c) In the event of a conflict between (2) two or more Employees requesting the same vacation time, and the Employer determines that all Employees requesting that time will not be permitted off, the vacation time selected will be awarded on a seniority basis, with the most senior Employee having the first choice. - d) For vacation requests involving the Thanksgiving Holiday week, Christmas Holiday week, New Year's Day Holiday week and Fourth of July Holiday week requests shall be granted as feasible at management's discretion based upon operational need.
-An employee may be precluded from taking the same holiday week in two consecutive years. - e) An Employee may begin vacation on any day of the week. - f) Employee requests for vacations of more than one week require approval by senior management. - g) An Employee who is hospitalized while on vacation may substitute available sick leave for vacation for time spent in the hospital.
+In establishing a vacation schedule, the Employer may take into consideration the needs of the Employer to maintain necessary staffing in order to carry on operations. - c) In the event of a conflict between (2) two or more Employees concurrently requesting the same vacation time, and the Employer determines that all Employees requesting that time will not be permitted off, the vacation time selected will be awarded on a seniority basis, with the most senior Employee having the first choice. - d) For vacation requests involving the Thanksgiving Holiday week, Christmas Holiday week, or New Year's Day Holiday week requests shall be granted as feasible at management's discretion based upon operational need.
+An employee may be precluded from taking the same holiday week in two consecutive years. - e) An Employee may begin vacation on any day of the week. - f) Employee requests for vacations of more than one week require approval by the Editor. - g) An Employee who is hospitalized while on vacation may substitute available sick leave for vacation for time spent in the hospital. - h) An employee whose vacation is denied will be provided an explanation for the denial. - i) In the ordinary course, an employee shall not be required to perform work during their approved vacation or to work additional time before their vacation to complete work they would otherwise have performed during their time off.

 Section 2.
-On December 31st of each year, any accrued but unused vacation up to a maximum of ten (10) days, shall be converted to Personal Bank (which may be used but shall not be paid out upon separation).
+Employees shall maintain the ability to roll over ten (10) days of accrued but unused vacation.
+On December 31st of each year, any such approved but unused vacation up to a maximum of ten (10) days, shall be converted to Personal Bank (which may be used but shall not be paid out upon separation).
 The maximum number of days an employee may maintain in their Personal Bank at any time is capped at ten (10) days.

 Section 3.
 Prior to the start of each six-month period, the Employer will identify the vacation periods open for selection to the Employees.
-Vacation requests made in accordance with this six-month vacation scheduling system shall be scheduled on the basis of seniority, with seniority calculated based on the Employee's service entry date.
+Vacation requests made in accordance with this sixmonth vacation scheduling system shall be scheduled on the basis of seniority, with seniority calculated based on the Employee's service entry date.
 Vacation requests made after the start of the six-month period will be scheduled on a first-claimed, first-assigned basis.
-An Employee may submit vacation requests to the Editor for approval in advance of the six-month provisions of this paragraph.
+An Employee may submit special long-term vacation requests to the Editor for approval outside of the provisions of this paragraph.
+Under no condition shall an employee's vacation be canceled as a result of another employee requesting a vacation.